onionalive/drupal-test-personal/README.md

 This will run composer install and npm install.

 After those are completed, go to localhost/REPO_NAME/web and run through the install process.
-The process is similar to a wordpress install, so if you are familiar with that it should be fairly straight forward.
+The process is similar to a wordpress install, so if you are familiar with that it should be straight forward.
 Enter your DB name, user, and password when prompted.

-**NOTE:** because of potential conflict issues with installing modules, you should connect to a local database setup for this project and not one on funbox [or other shared db].
+**NOTE:** *because of potential conflict issues with installing modules, you should connect to a local database setup for this project and not one on funbox [or other shared db].
+Drupals core currently does not support this feature.
+Check [this](https://www.drupal.org/node/1613424) issue.*

 ## Adding composer packages